Craftingkilla1/minecraft-plugins/Sql-Bridge/README.md

     }

     private boolean initDatabase() {
-        // Using the new initializeDatabase convenience method return databaseService.initializeDatabase(this,
+        // Using the initializeDatabase convenience method
+        return databaseService.initializeDatabase(this,
             "CREATE TABLE IF NOT EXISTS players (" + "id INT AUTO_INCREMENT PRIMARY KEY, " +